- About us

 Group Travel involves ten or more University travellers going to a common location and / or on the same flight or staying at the same venue for activities such as conferences, incentives, exhibitions, conventions, symposiums, student tours, meetings, workshops, courses, and other such events.
 Students travelling as part of a group should be directed to the International Go Global (opens in a new window) site and complete the Confirmation of Overseas Travel (COT) Form.

-The University’s Travel Agent, Orbit World Travel, has a team who can assist with organising and coordinating your Group / Event / Conference.
+The University’s Travel Agent, FCM Travel Solutions, has a team who can assist with organising and coordinating your Group / Event / Conference.
 For initial enquiries regarding University managed Groups / Events / Conferences, please contact:

 Guest / Visitor Travel